 Going beyond health coverage, ancillary plans like vision and dental go a long way.
 Not sure if your business should shell out the additional money for glasses, braces, etc.?
 Look at it this way: top talent will expect you to cover their vision and dental.
 That’s probably because most companies cover it.
 About 90% of large businesses (500+ employees) currently offer dental insurance.
 Many health insurance companies will work with ancillary insurance companies to create affordable plans that best benefit your work population.
 If you don’t currently offer ancillary coverage, talk to your provider to see which options are available to you and your employees.

 2. Become a gym-friendly establishment.

 Opening a corporate gym just for your employees generally works wonders.
 A devoted space for your employees to work on their wellness can be more than a tactic; it can potentially sway a person’s decision to work for you.
 Likewise, offering additional classes like yoga can help.
-Working from home due to COVID-19?
+Working from home?
 You can still invest in employee exercise by offering a gym membership reimbursement option.

 3. Make contributions.